VictoriaMetrics/VictoriaMetrics/docs/managed-victoriametrics/quickstart.md

 ## Creating deployment

 Deployments is a page where user can list and manage VictoriaMetrics deployments.
-To create an deployment click on the button `Create Deployments` button or link in the message:
+To create an deployment click on the button `Create Deployment` button or link in the message:

 <p>
   <img src="quickstart_deployments.png" width="800">